nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 #### Use Case: The MSP Support Escalation (Assume Role)

-**The Scenario:** "Startup Y" (Tenant A) is having an issue spinning up GPUs.
+**The Scenario:** "Startup Y" (Tenant A) is having an issue processing high-res thumbnails.
 An external Support Agent, "Bob" (Tenant B), needs to view Startup Y's configurations.
 Beginners often hardcode a "Super Admin" backdoor for Bob, ruining SOC2 compliance.

 **How we engineer Scoped Delegation:**
 Similar to AWS STS (Security Token Service), we model this using explicit trust: